TBFY/knowledge-graph-API/README.md

 ## Basic Overview

 This repository contains the API documentation of the TheyBuyForYou project.
-So far, 25 GET services have been identified for the API divided into 5 main categories: Contract, Contracting Process, Tender, Award and Organisation.
+So far, 25 GET resources have been identified for the API, divided into 5 main categories: Contract, Contracting Process, Tender, Award and Organisation.
 These services gather all the information from the knowledge graph built within TheyBuyForYou project.

 ## Quick Start